Extramural Grant Awards and Sponsors

 A significant Missouri Foundation for Health grant award to help establish a high-need dental education clinic in St. Louis, serving as the future primary clinical education site for ATSU's newest school, the Missouri School of Dentistry & Oral Health.

-Four active, five-year HRSA Title VII health professions training grants, including Pre-doctoral Training awards at each of ASDOH, SOMA, and KCOM; along with an Academic Administrative Units award to SOMA.
+Four active, five-year HRSA Title VII health professions training grants, including respective Pre-doctoral Training awards at ASDOH, SOMA, and KCOM; along with an Academic Administrative Units award to SOMA.

 HRSA grant funding to continue support of the KCOM-based Missouri Area Health Education Centers program office.

 An American Academy of Osteopathy research grant awarded to researchers at the A.T.
 Still Research Institute to systematically evaluate the incidence and severity of OMT adverse events through a Phase IV clinical trial.